The world’s appetite is changing, and the agriculture industry is struggling to keep up. Can technology help?

-The balance between producing enough food and using efficient yet sustainable methods of doing so is one of the primary issues that it is facing in the world at present.
-The FAO stands by its Climate-smart Agriculture (CSA) approach to farming, which involves “sustainably increasing agricultural productivity and incomes; adapting and building resilience to climate change; and reducing and/or removing greenhouse gas emissions, where possible.”
-To achieve these goals while also cutting their own costs for production, farmers are turning to the Internet of Things.
+The balance between producing enough food and using efficient yet sustainable methods of doing so is one of the primary issues facing the world.
+The FAO stands by its Climate-Smart Agriculture (CSA) approach to farming, which involves “sustainably increasing agricultural productivity and incomes; adapting and building resilience to climate change; and reducing and/or removing greenhouse gas emissions, where possible.”
+To achieve these goals while also cutting their own costs for production, some farmers have started looking to the Internet of Things.

 The Internet of Things in Agriculture

 Farming methods evolve as demands for agricultural products increase.
-The simple, traditional handheld tools used for farming eventually evolved into a more diverse set of devices.
+The simple, traditional handheld tools used for farming before the Industrial Revolution eventually evolved into a more diverse set of devices.
 In the 1800s, fertilizers, grain elevators, and the first gas-powered tractor were created.
-In the 1900s, farmers eventually adopted satellites for more high-tech agricultural innovations.
+In the 1900s, farmers eventually adopted satellites for better monitoring.

 Current Platforms for Smart Agriculture